 Shamblin does not stress cutting out "bad" foods.
 She doesn't make you feel guilty for eating ice cream or some other sweet snack that most all other diets avoid.
-She says that you can eat whatever you like.
+She says you can eat whatever you like.
 The goal is to take the focus off of food and put it on God, realize personal responsibility, and know that the body is the temple of God.
-Her website is full of Biblical references and mentions church quite often.
+Her website is full of biblical references and mentions church quite often.
 On her website she states:

 Since 1980, she has focused her consulting practice in the area of weight control, utilizing both her formal training in Dietetics together with a strong Christ-centered orientation in her counseling.
 These efforts led her to be the Founder and Director of The Weigh Down Workshop.
 [Emphasis original]

 There is nothing wrong with trying to lose weight for health benefits.
 All people should be encouraged to do this so they can live happy and more productive lives.
 There is also nothing wrong with having opinions on God, salvation, church, etc. But the problem with this diet is not in the diet itself, but in the association with the false doctrine taught by Gwen Shamblin.
 She denies the Trinity doctrine.

 In her article, "Teaching the Trinity," which has since been removed from her site and consolidated under her FAQ, she encourages people to dig deeper into the Bible which, she states, she believes is infallible.
 But she also says the following:

 - "No matter what form you imagine God the Father, Jesus the Son, and His Spirit -- whether separate beings or if the three exist as on one throne -- remember that we are commanded not to argue about words.
 What is important is that you obey His words!"